manni8436/dinotopia/README.md

 ![succesfull order confirmation email](static/docs/images/readme-images/working-local-order-email-cofirmation.png)

-Due to being able to get it working locally, the next step was to create a new webhook end point for the deployed live site and the email would be working, which was confirmed by making a purchase on the deployed site.
+Due to being able to get my order confirmation working locally, the next step was to create a new webhook end point for the deployed live site and the email would be working, which was confirmed by making a purchase on the deployed site.

 ## TESTING